-The University of Tennessee recognizes academic advising to be a critical component of the educational experience and student success.
-Faculty, administrators, and professional staff promote academic advising as a shared responsibility with students.
-Academic advising serves to develop and enrich students' educational plans in ways that are consistent with their personal values, goals, and career plans, preparing them for a life of learning in a global society.
+The University of Tennessee, Knoxville, places academic advising within the teaching/learning mission of the institution and recognizes it to be a critical component of students' educational experience and undergraduate success.
+Faculty, professional academic advisors, and administrators promote academic advising as a shared responsibility with students.
+Academic advising serves to develop and enrich students' educational plans in ways that are consistent with their aspirations, interests, strengths, and values-preparing them for a life of learning in a diverse and global society.